vicoslab/dis_tutorial1/README.md

 ## Services

-In the exercise you have examples of creating a service and a client as well as defining a custom service interface.
+In the tutorial you have examples of creating a service and a client as well as defining a custom service interface.
 We define a custom service by specifying the structure of the request that the service will accept and the response that it will return.

 Use the following tutorials as a starting point: